 This is why injecting them with leptin doesn’t make them lose weight.
 They already have sky-high leptin levels, and thus jacking it up even further doesn’t produce any additional benefits.

 Why are obese people driven to eat so much?
 Why aren’t their brains—swimming in leptin—reducing hunger and increasing the desire to exercise?

 The hitch in this case is something known as leptin resistance.

-Scientists aren’t entirely sure why this occurs, but the fact is that overweight people have extremely high leptin levels, but their brain still believes they’re running low on energy and takes the actions mentioned earlier to increase energy intake and decrease output.
+Scientists aren’t entirely sure why this occurs, but the fact is overweight people have extremely high leptin levels, but in many cases their brains still believe they’re running low on energy and take the actions mentioned earlier to increase energy intake and decrease output.

 Despite being overweight, these people want to eat more and exercise less.